NotVishesh/geminiExtention/README.md

 open chrome and in url paste `chrome://extensions/` .
 And then enable developer mode.
 Then click on the Load unpacked option.
 Then select the extention folder.
 #### And All set yehh

-## You can edit see and edit the prompt in the background.js file in ntendextention dir/folder where prompt is declared.
+## You can edit see and edit the prompt in the background.js file in extention dir/folder where prompt is declared.
 ### the answer is currently shows only in notification but i will add a popup type of feature in future...